-The Control of Dogs Order 1992 says that all dogs must wear a collar with the owner’s name and address written on it, or on a disc attached to it, when in a public place.
-The telephone number of the owners should also be displayed.
-Any dog seen without a collar in public may be seized by the local authority and treated as a stray.
-The person in charge of the dog and/or the owner of the dog may be prosecuted and fined.
+The Control of Dogs Order 1992 says that all dogs when outside (subject to a few exemptions) must wear a collar with the name and address of the owner inscribed on it or on a plate or badge attached to it.
+We strongly recommend that you also put your telephone number on it.
+Any dog without this identification may be seized by the local authority and treated as a stray.
+The person in charge of the dog and/or the owner of the dog may be prosecuted leading to a fine of up to £5,000.

 What should I do if my dog strays?